suzuki-shunsuke/gomic/README.md

 ## Note

 * `gen` command overwrites the existing file without confirmation
-* Before run the `gen` command, packages which the interface depends on should be installed at GOPATH or vendor directory. gomic supports vendor directory.
+* Before running the `gen` command, packages which the interface depends on should be installed at GOPATH or vendor directory. gomic supports vendor directory.
-* Currently it is not supported to output multiple mocks in the same file
+* Currently, it is not supported to output multiple mocks in the same file
-* Generated code is not formatted.
+* The generated code is not formatted.
 So we recommend to format them by `gofmt`.

 ## Other Mocking Libraries